 The series showcases the free-flowing of alcohol in an office setting.
 A constant theme that runs through each season is the prevalence and consequence of unbridled drinking in the workplace.

-While many viewers may pass off the portrayal of alcohol use and alcoholism in the workplace as sensationalist and used to increase its’ audience, in reality the show is an example of art imitating real life.
-In reality, alcohol use and alcoholism in the workplace is a problem that plagues many people in many different occupations.
+Many viewers may pass off the portrayal of alcohol use and alcoholism in the workplace as sensationalist or perhaps an accurate portrayal of times in the past.
+In reality, the show is an example of art imitating real life.
+Alcohol use and alcoholism in the workplace is a problem that plagues many people in many different occupations.

 According to information provided by the National Council on Alcoholism and Drug Dependence (NCADD):

-“Out of millions who hold full time employment in the United States, close to fifteen million are heavy drinkers of alcohol, exacting a high cost on work organizations, as employees who drink a lot are often absent from work, suffer from a lot of health problems, and are at a greater risk of harming themselves and others.”
+“Out of millions who hold full-time employment in the United States, close to 15 million are heavy drinkers of alcohol, exacting a high cost on work organizations, as employees who drink a lot are often absent from work, suffer from a lot of health problems, and are at a greater risk of harming themselves and others.”

-Drug and alcohol abuse cost employers nearly $81 billion annually and these losses can be attributed to absenteeism, injuries and increased accident rates, lost productivity and fatal accidents in the workplace.
-Additionally, alcohol and drug use in the workplace also costs employers valuable capitol because of theft, low worker morale, high turnover rates and increased costs of training new employees.
+Drug and alcohol abuse cost employers nearly $81 billion annually and these losses can be attributed to absenteeism, injuries and increased accident rates, lost productivity, and fatal accidents in the workplace.
+Additionally, alcohol and drug use in the workplace also costs employers valuable capital because of theft, low worker morale, high turnover rates, and increased costs of training new employees.

 - Workers with alcohol problems were 2.7 times more likely than workers without drinking problems to have injury-related absences.

 - A hospital emergency department study showed that 35 percent of patients with an occupational injury were at-risk drinkers.

 - Breathalyzer tests detected alcohol in 16 percent of emergency room patients injured at work.